Pamela Beidle: Gun policy

 During the 2013 legislative session, Beidle was one of 18 Democratic state delegates to vote against the Firearm Safety Act of 2013, a bill that placed restrictions on firearm purchases and magazine capacity in semi-automatic rifles.

 During the 2019 legislative session, Beidle introduced legislation to repeal of the state's Handgun Permit Review Board, which handled concealed carry applications.
 The bill passed, but was vetoed by Governor Larry Hogan; the legislature overrode Hogan's veto during the 2020 legislative session.
 She also voted against Hogan's appointments to the board, claiming that there was "too much secrecy" surrounding the board's decisions.

 Health care

 In 2019, Beidle voted against the End-of-Life Option Act, which would have provided palliative care to terminally ill adults.

 During the 2022 legislative session, Beidle introduced legislation to prohibit health care companies from raising prices on "essential goods or services" by more than 10 percent during a state of emergency.
 She also introduced a bill requiring Maryland to stay in the Interstate Medical Licensure Compact for an additional eight years, which passed and was signed into law by Governor Larry Hogan.

 In April 2022, Beidle spoke in support of legislation to provide paid sick leave, recalling when her business continued to pay a worker who took off after she and her mother were diagnosed with cancer.

+In December 2025, Beidle opposed the One Big Beautiful Bill Act, saying that the bill would cause people to lose their health insurance and contribute to overcrowding at the state's hospitals.

+Immigration

+In January 2026, following a series of U.S. Immigration and Customs Enforcement activities in Annapolis, Beidle expressed concern with the training and tactics used by ICE officers.
+During the 2026 legislative session, she supported a bill to ban law enforcement agencies from wearing face coverings while on duty in Maryland.